ClickCease

 Operating expense verification

 Operating expense verification involves matching line items on the T-12 to actual third-party invoices and receipts.
 Property tax bills and insurance declarations provide concrete proof of the highest fixed costs.
 Payroll records and vendor contracts show the ongoing labor and service requirements for the building.
-Low repair and maintenance spending signals deferred maintenance that costs the new owner more later.
-Confirming the trash and landscaping costs prevents budget shortfalls during the first year of ownership.
-Accurate expense data is the foundation of a reliable investigation.
+Low repair and maintenance spending signals deferred maintenance that can cost a new owner more later.
+Confirming ongoing operational costs such as trash pickup, and landscaping costs can help prevents surprise expenses and budget shortfalls during the first year of ownership.

 Property tax and insurance review

 Property tax and insurance review requires confirmation through the local county or city collector records.
-Sales transactions trigger reassessments in jurisdictions, which leads to higher tax liabilities for the buyer.
-Insurance quotes for the new coverage profile provide a realistic view of future operating costs.
+Sales transactions trigger reassessments in jurisdictions, which leads to higher tax liabilities for the buyer (a concept referred to as “tax trajectory”).
+Tax trajectory is essential to understand for a buyer, because it immediately impacts net operating income, and has second order effects of increasing insurance premiums.
 Comparing the seller's historical premiums to modern market rates prevents surprises after the closing.
-Buyers evaluate the impact of tax exemptions and recent appeals on the projected net operating income.
-Understanding the tax trajectory is essential for the buyer.
+Buyers should also evaluate the impact of tax exemptions and recent property tax appeals on the projected net operating income.

 Utility bill analysis

-Utility bill analysis of twelve to twenty-four months of utility bills identifies seasonal trends and consumption spikes.
-High water bills signal hidden leaks in underground piping or leaking toilets in units.
+Utility bill analysis of twelve to twenty-four months of utility bills identifies seasonal trends and consumption spikes, and helps predict the monthly costs for the building.
+High water bills can signal hidden plumbing issues such as leaks in underground piping or leaking toilets in units.
 Gas and electric data reveal the efficiency of the HVAC systems and building insulation.
-Owners model the implementation of RUBS or sub-metering to shift costs to the tenants.
-Trash disposal costs require verification against current contracts to identify potential savings.
-Utility data helps predict the monthly costs for the building.
+Owners can model the implementation of RUBS (i.e. Ratio Utility Billing System) or sub-metering to shift costs to the tenants.
+Trash disposal costs require verification against current contracts to identify inconsistencies or opportunities for savings.

 Bank statements and deposit verification